 Danielle Laraque-Arena is a Senior Scholar-in-Residence at the New York Academy of Medicine, focusing on health equity and health disparities.
 She is President and Professor Emerita of SUNY Upstate Medical University; Adjunct Professor of Epidemiology at the School of Public Health, Columbia University; Associate Director of the Injury Free Coalition for Kids, a national program modelled after the Nova award winning program, at the Harlem Hospital Injury Prevention Program; and is honored to have joined the board of directors of Prevent Child Abuse America in 2019.

-Dr. Laraque-Arena completed her medical studies at the University of California at Los Angeles, obtaining a BS in Chemistry, where she received the Roy Markus Scholarship (1977–81) in support of her medical studies.
-Her internship and residency were completed at the Children’s Hospital of Philadelphia, University of Pennsylvania (CHOP, 1981–84), where she was also a Robert Wood Johnson Fellow in General Academic Pediatrics (1984–86).
+Dr. Laraque-Arena completed her medical studies at the University of California at Los Angeles, obtaining a BS in Chemistry.
+Her internship and residency were completed at the Children’s Hospital of Philadelphia, University of Pennsylvania (CHOP, 1981–84), where she was also a Robert Wood Johnson Fellow in General Academic Pediatrics.
 She is an academic pediatrician who is sub-boarded in child abuse pediatrics and has founded three child protection teams.

-Following her training at CHOP, she was a faculty member at the College of Physicians & Surgeons, Columbia University and Harlem Hospital Center, where she rose to the rank of Associate Professor (1986–2000) and Director of the Harlem Pediatric Resource Center.
-During that period, she engaged in community-based participatory research in the three main areas of injury prevention, child maltreatment, and adolescent behaviors.
-Her work in collaboration with Barbara Barlow, MD, funded by the Robert Wood Johnson Foundation, became the national model for the Injury Free Coalition for Kids.
-She then accepted the position as Chief of the Division of General Pediatrics at the Mount Sinai School of Medicine (2000–10), during which time she was promoted to the position of tenured Professor of Pediatrics and received the Endowed Chair as the first Debra & Leon Black Professor of Pediatrics and became Vice Chair for Public Policy and Advocacy—continuing her injury prevention research, extensive fellowship training through funded HRSA/NIH grants, and policy endeavors at the national level in firearm-related injuries, among other child health issues.
-Subsequently, she accepted the position of Chair and Vice President of the Maimonides Children’s Hospital of Brooklyn and Professor of Pediatrics (Investigator Track) at Yeshiva University, Bronx, New York.
-In 2015 she was appointed President of SUNY, Upstate Medical University.
+Following her training at CHOP, she was a faculty member at the College of Physicians & Surgeons, Columbia University and Harlem Hospital Center, where she rose to the rank of Associate Professor and Director of the Harlem Pediatric Resource Center.
+She then accepted the position as Chief of the Division of General Pediatrics at the Mount Sinai School of Medicine, during which time she was promoted to the position of tenured Professor of Pediatrics and received the Endowed Chair as the first Debra & Leon Black Professor of Pediatrics and became Vice Chair for Public Policy and Advocacy.
+Subsequently, she accepted the position of Chair and Vice President of the Maimonides Children’s Hospital of Brooklyn and Professor of Pediatrics at Yeshiva University.
+In 2015, she was appointed President of SUNY, Upstate Medical University.
 She joined the New York Academy of Medicine as a Senior Scholar in 2019.